 I know my late father John Suter always regretted the business being sold however with all the re-development in Slough, the ridiculous situation of compulsory purchase of the car park at a very low valuation and the local council wanted the company to rent part back at high rents was not good.
-He would not be happy with todays trading hours, 7 days a week, late nights and open most bank holidays too.
+He would not be happy with todays trading hours, seven days a week, late nights and open most bank holidays too.

 He worked in the Suters business before the second world war, when shops stayed open till around 8/9 on a Saturday night and was very pleased that during and after the war there were "proper" trading hours, not like in today's society.

 I had spent the first twenty seven years of my life "growing up" with Suters Ltd, but am very pleased we parted company then and I can just look back on the memories.

 From 1984 to 1999 I worked in the Slough and Uxbridge areas setting up the residential lettings office for Frank Farr & Sons, another old Slough based family firm, however never felt I should often call into to the old Suters stores to see how they were progressing under their new owners.